Mulligan (games): Card games

 In Dragon Ball Super Card Game, the player is given one opportunity to mulligan.
 They may return any number of cards into their deck and shuffle it, then draw the same number of cards.

 Ashes: Rise of the Phoenixborn bypasses mulligan rules common to other card games, and instead has a "First Five" rule, allowing players to pick the specific five cards which will comprise their opening hand.

 In KeyForge, a player who is dissatisfied with their starting hand may discard it and draw a new hand with one fewer card.

 In Legends of Runeterra, a player who is dissatisfied with their hand may shuffle any number of cards back into their deck, and draw the same number of cards.

 In Gwent: The Witcher Card Game, players can mulligan up to two cards at the start of each round, replacing it with a random card from their deck.
 The player who goes first in Round 1 gets an additional mulligan.
 Also, as players draw three cards at the beginning of a round, but cannot have more than ten cards in hand, each drawn card that would increase their hand size over ten becomes a bonus mulligan instead.

+In Berserk players start the game by drawing 15 cards from their decks and hiring an army from this hand by expending crystals.
+The player can make an unlimited amount of mulligans to replace these 15 cards, with each one costing 1 gold crystal from the player's initial pool of 24.

 In knock-out whist an eliminated player may ask for a "dog's chance" in the next round.
 That player is then dealt a single card (regardless of how may cards would normally be in that hand).
 If the player succeeds in winning a trick with that card, they stay in for the next round, otherwise they are eliminated again.

+In Digimon Card Game, a player who is unhappy with their starting hand may discard it and draw a new hand, but only once.